microsoft/FASTER/docs/_docs/23-fasterkv-tuning.md

 in memory, each of size 1MB.
 If we set `EmptyPageCount` to 512, we will instead have 1024-512=512 pages in memory, for a total memory utilization of 512x1MB = 512MB, half of the full utilization of 1GB.

-As mentioned above, the actual log size (in bytes) can be queried at any time via `store.Log.MemorySizeBytes`.
+As mentioned above, the actual current log size (in bytes) can be queried at any time via `store.Log.MemorySizeBytes`.

 ## Log Memory Size with C# Heap Objects